Leo-Adventure/CS216-Algorithm-Design/README.md

 The question B is the application of segment Tree, which is quite useful in updating the interval value and finding the sum of a given interval in $O(nlogn)$

+## OJ7 Dynamic Planning

+The question A is about the simple dynamic planning and searching with memorization.

 ## Assignment1 Report on modern CPU caching

 Please write a simple report to introduce the caching mechanism used in modern CPUs.
 Try to answer the following, but not limit to, questions in your report.